 What is a Hargreaves Lansdown Active Savings?

-Hargreaves Lansdown is a FTSE 100 company and the UK’s biggest investment platform servicing 1.3 million customers with a total of £96 billion of assets.
+Hargreaves Lansdown is a FTSE 100 company and the UK’s biggest investment platform servicing 1.7 million customers with a total of around £132 billion in assets.
 While the company is best known for its investment platform, in 2018 HL launched its Active Savings platform in order to make it easier for consumers to shop around and take advantage of the best savings accounts rates, using a single online hub.

 Hargreaves Lansdown's Active Savings platform is free to use because it charges the banks and building societies whenever a customer decides to open a savings account with the institution in question.
 Also, because Hargreaves Lansdown runs the UK's largest investment platform its Active Savings proposition can benefit from the economies of scale and revenues enjoyed by the wider company.
 Ultimately, the Hargreaves Lansdown savings platform serves a dual purpose of attracting new customers while servicing its existing investment platform customers who have cash sitting on deposit.